Title: What do you seek?

 - She is a ‘sinful’ woman.
 Jesus, a man of God shouldn’t be consorting with such people.

-Ill.: One morning, while on my way to class at UMHB – an 8 am class – I was singing a song I had been working on.
+Ill.: One morning, while on my way to class at UMHB – an 8 am class – I was singing a song I had been working on about being a servant and a witness to a lost world.
 I loved the chorus and was working on getting it right.
+Oh, how I wanted to sing a song that moved people to want to be more like Christ to those in need.
 When all of the sudden, this woman jumped out in front of my vehicle.
 I slammed on the brakes to keep from hitting her.
-She, begged me to help her.
+She begged me to help her.
 Her face was bleeding and bruised.
 Someone had beaten her severely.
-Her clothes were nice, but tattered from the fray.
+Her clothes were nice but tattered from the fray.

 I let her in and drove away.
 As we talked, I found out her pimp had beat her up.
 I’d love to tell the whole story to you this morning, but for now, let me just say I was so afraid.
 Not of her pimp!
 But, I was afraid of the Christians who knew me that they might see me driving around so early in the morning with a prostitute in my car!

 You’re probably not thinking bad of me, because I’m telling you the story.
 But, would most of you not judge me if you had seen me?
-First, have you ever noticed that women of the night dress differently than most of the women who go to church here?
-2ndly, she was not a white woman – She was African-American – a black American female.
+First, have you ever noticed that “women of the night” dress differently than most of the women who go to church here?
+She was young, probably about my age (early 20’s).

-App.: you see, you and I, we just can’t get past the physical aspects of our lives.
+App.: you see, you and I, we just can’t get past the physical aspects of our lives rd v4-5.